 PORTSMOUTH — The R.I.
 Department of Health (HEALTH) and the R.I.
 Department of Environmental Management (DEM) have issued a health advisory for Melville Pond because of blue-green algae blooms.

 The blue-green algae blooms, also known as cyanobacteria, may produce naturally occurring algal toxins.
 The health advisories will remain in place until Nov.
-1. During this time, people should swimming, boating, fishing, eating caught fish or allowing pets to enter into or drink from these ponds.
+1. During this time, people should refrain from swimming, boating, fishing, eating caught fish or allowing pets to enter into or drink from these ponds.

 Algae blooms can be dense floating algal mats that form on the water’s surface, or they can form under water.
 They are bright green and often resemble green paint or thick pea soup.
 Toxins may persist in the water after blue-green algae blooms are no longer visible.